openimis/openimis_docs/web_app_vb_user_manual.rst

   B. Result Panel

   The result panel displays a list of all products found, matching the selected criteria in the search panel.
-The currently selected record is highlighted with light blue, while hovering over records changes the highlight to yellow (:ref:`image8`).
+The currently selected record is highlighted with light blue, while hovering over records changes the highlight to yellow (:ref:`Image 8<image8>`).
 The leftmost record contains a hyperlink which if clicked, re-directs the user to the actual record for detailed viewing if it is a historical record or editing if it is the current record.

   .. _image8:
   .. figure:: /img/user_manual/image10.png